MarquisOgre/digiswap-document/hiring/become-a-chef/frontend-engineer.md

 ### How to apply

-Email Hiring@pancakeswap.com with your resume
+Email support@digiswap.finance with your resume